|HOME|||LATEST NEWS|||CURRENT SEASON RESULTS, FIXTURES AND STATS|||LATEST TABLE|||NEWS ARCHIVE|

 Wycombe doubled their lead two minutes into the second-half via a slick finish from Scott Kashket.
 The Leyton Orient castoff picked up a through ball from midfield before running onto to goal and slipping the ball low into the left corner of the Valley End net.

 West Ham responded briefly when Hector-Ingram headed across the face of the Wycombe goal on 57 minutes.
 While Marcus Brown drew a save at the left hand post from Jamal Blackman just after the hour mark.
-However, Wanderers completed their comfortable victory over the youngsters from East London when Nick Freeman showed he could turn on the individual control, weaving past the Hammers defence before firing right footed past Howes from just inside the box.
+However, Wanderers completed their comfortable victory over the youngsters from East London when Nick Freeman showed he could turn on the individual control, weaving past the Hammers defence before firing right footed past Howes from just inside the box for his first Wycombe goal.

 Wanderers now complete their group stage games with a home meeting with Coventry City before awaiting the draw for the knockout stages - with the tie due for week commencing 5th December 2016.